×

 What modifications can I make to common exercises to protect my spine?

-To protect your spine while exercising, consider modifications like the waiter’s bow, bridges, and modified squats, which reduce strain on the lower back while effectively targeting key muscle groups.
+Use waiter’s bows, bridges, and modified squats to reduce lower back strain while targeting key muscle groups.

 Why is it important to consult a doctor before returning to regular exercise after a herniated disc?